Osaka in 1 Day

 Running in Osaka Castle Park

 The Japanese have a unique way of dating buildings.
 Once a building has been erected on a site, then the counting starts.
-So a castle can be built, knocked, down, burned or otherwise destroyed and another building erected in its place.
+So a castle can be built, knocked down, burned or otherwise destroyed and another building erected in its place.
 The counting doesn’t stop.
-Hence, this historic 16th Century castle was actually built in 1931 and made of concrete.
+Hence, this historic 16th Century castle was actually built in 1931 and is made of concrete.

 Osaka Castle